appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 6. Create a simple login form using widgets such as Text and Input fields, tailored to meet your specific requirements.

-7. In the entity explorer, add the Login JS module.
+7. Select the *JS* tab on the Entity Explorer, and add the Login JS module.

 8. Set the **onClick** event of the Submit/Login button to: